ACzarto/Monte_Carlo_Basket_Options_Pricing/README.md

 ![Basket](Monte_Carlo_Results.png)

-Consequently, the fair price would be around BRL 3.56.
+Consequently, the fair price would be around BRL 3.56 (considering a time to maturity of 6 months and a Selic rate of 15%).